 We consider the effect of replacing $\pi$ with a sequence of moving targets $(\pi_t)_{t\ge0}$ defined via geometric tempering on the Wasserstein and Fisher--Rao gradient flows.

-We show that replacing the target distribution with a geometric mixture of initial and target distribution does not lead to a convergence speed up.
+We show that in the Fisher--Rao case, replacing the target distribution with a geometric mixture of initial and target distribution never leads to a convergence speed up both in continuous time and in discrete time.
+Finally, we explore the gradient flow structure of tempered dynamics and derive novel adaptive tempering schedules.

 Submission Type: Regular submission (no more than 12 pages of main content)